 eFile makes it easy to settle your protest online.

 In the eFile system, you file your protest online.
-You get an immediate confirmation that your objection has been filed.
-We will review your opinion of value and your property’s characteristics and those of the neighborhood, and compare your property’s value to recent selling prices and the values placed on other comparable properties.
-If this analysis indicates a reduction is warranted, we’ll email you notice that you have a settlement offer.
+You get an immediate confirmation that your protest has been filed.
+We will review your opinion of value and evidence.
+If this analysis indicates a reduction is warranted, we’ll email you notice that you have a settlement offer available.
 You’ll need to log on to the district’s eFile website to indicate your acceptance.
 You’ll get immediate confirmation, and that is all there is to it.
 What if we can’t make an offer or you don’t agree?
 You’ll be scheduled to go straight to a hearing with the appraisal review board, which will independently examine the evidence.
 Most people still make a trip for that, but you can, if you choose, file your evidence by affidavit.